jgraglia/cli-ec2-allow-pub-ip/README.md

 This tool let you (temporary) add your public IP to a EC2 security group, for many TCP ports (for now, no need for UDP but it will easy to add).
 Then you can just do your stuff, and simply revoke thoses rights and restore the previous state.

-I use it to let me quickly configurer the EC2 group when I have to connect to my instance from various places : home (my ISP don't give me a fixed IP adress), hotel...
+I use it to let me quickly configure the EC2 group when I have to connect to my instance from various places : home (my ISP don't give me a fixed IP adress), hotel...

 ##Usage
 First, install Boto